Windows Tweaks Logo Microsoft PC Help - 02 blue red

 However, they are not located in the Windows 10 Startup folder.
 We'll tell you where to find the entries and how to disable them:

-Click on the Start button in Windows and enter the word Task planning in.
-It should appear immediately in the search results.
+Click on the Start button in Windows and enter the word task planning .
+It should immediately appear in the search results.

-On the left you will see further entries such as Apple or Avast Software.
-This usually contains update programs that check for updates once a week.
+On the left, you will see other entries such as Apple or Avast Software.
+These usually contain update programs that check for updates once a week.
 You should not switch this off for security software such as Avast, but it is sometimes a good thing for more optional software such as Apple.

 50 Deactivate planned task